hyperledger/firefly/docs/reference/types/_includes/batch_description.md

-Batch bundles a number of off-chain messages, with associated data, into a single payload for broadcast or private transfer.
+A batch bundles a number of off-chain messages, with associated data, into a single payload for broadcast or private transfer.

 This allows the transfer of many messages (hundreds) to be backed by a single blockchain